Become more empathetic with AI coaching

 1. Begin by considering people other than yourself

 • For every desire you have, think about someone else.
-For instance, when your stomach is rumbling, and you think, “I want to eat lunch,” think of someone else.
-Has your roommate had lunch yet?
-Perhaps you could ask them to join you?
+For instance, when your stomach is rumbling at the office and you're ready to eat lunch, think of someone else.
+Has your teammate had lunch yet?
+If they're on a tight deadline or they have a habit of skipping lunch, you can offer to bring them something or invite them to join you.

 • Get intentional about nurturing others.
 For example, add events to your calendar that remind you to check in on the people you care about.
 If a friend tells you they’re nervous about a job interview next week, add it to your calendar.
 That way, that morning, you can send them a text letting them know you’re thinking about them and that you believe they’ll do a great job.

 • Instead of assuming, ask.
-A lot of the time, when we disagree with someone, we make an assumption, such as, “Oh, they’re just ignorant.”
-Instead of assuming you know what someone thinks or feels, ask them.
+It's the only way to know what the other person is experiencing.
 This will help you practice perspective-taking, an important component of empathy, which we’ll talk about more in the next tip.

-While there’s emotional empathy (where you feel what someone else feels), you can’t always rely on that, as emotions are fleeting.
+While there’s emotional empathy (where you feel what someone else feels), you can’t always rely on that, because emotions are fleeting.
 Instead, employ cognitive empathy.
 This is a thought exercise where you try to take on someone else’s perspective.
-The next time someone has an opposing view, or the next time someone does something you can’t understand, pause, reflect, and imagine.
-Imagine you’re in their shoes and think of alternate explanations for their beliefs or behaviors.
+The next time someone has an opposing view, or the next time someone does something you can’t understand; pause, reflect, and imagine.
+Get curious about their experience, without relating it to your own, and think of alternative explanations for their beliefs or behaviors.
 Of course, if you can, it also helps to ask them to share their perspective.

 Practice doing this, and it will eventually become a habit.
-That way, instead of feeling angry that someone disagrees with you, you can come to an understanding and see them as a human with their own experiences and resulting perspectives.
+That way, instead of feeling angry, you can be in a space of curiosity and see them as a human with their own experiences and resulting perspectives.
 This will help you become a more empathetic person.

 To feel compassion, you must first be able to recognize that someone else is feeling sorrow or distress.
-Being able to identify emotions is a component of emotional intelligence (or EQ)-and yes, it is a skill you can build!
+Being able to identify emotions is a component of emotional intelligence (or EQ).
+And yes, it is a critical skill you can build.

-Our online coaching program Increase EQ uses evidence-based strategies to help you get better at reading people's emotions, understand the nuances of voice and ultimately, establish a stronger connection and rapport with others.
+Our online coaching program Increase EQ uses evidence-based strategies to help you get better at reading people's emotions and establish a stronger connection and rapport with others.

-Plus, our AI-powered Coach Marlee will encourage you and check in with you throughout the eight-week program, ensuring you stay motivated and make progress.
+Plus, our AI-powered Coach Marlee will encourage you, and check in with you throughout the eight-week program, ensuring you stay motivated and maintain progress.

-Developing emotional intelligence is a strong foundation for practicing compassion.
+Developing emotional intelligence is a strong foundation for practicing compassion and developing healthy relationships.

 4. Identify your values